 Transport packaging—containers for shipping products from manufacturer to purchaser—is a significant portion of waste from the business sector.
 Companies can dramatically reduce their garbage by reusing or recycling a 40-pound pallet!

 Twin Cities businesses generate 510,000 tons of waste cardboard and pallets each year.
-RethinkRecycling.com offers ways to to eliminate unnecessary packaging, utilize reusable transport packaging, recycle transport packaging waste and purchase recycled content packaging.
+RethinkRecycling.com offers ways to eliminate unnecessary packaging, utilize reusable transport packaging, recycle transport packaging waste and purchase recycled content packaging.

 Reusable transport packaging offers reusable options that will reduce your long-term costs, prevent the creation of unnecessary garbage, and often make your entire supply and distribution chain more efficient.